Zhejiang Sci-Tech University: Schools and departments

 It owns one independent college on another campus.
 Two of its disciplines are regarded by the province as very important, and eight are key disciplines at provincial or ministerial level.
 It has one key laboratory of the Ministry of Education and two key laboratories of the Zhejiang Province.
 The school offers 45 undergraduate programs, of which six are provincial key programs.

 It confers Doctoral degree in two disciplines, Master's degrees in four first-level disciplines and 30 second-level disciplines (sub-disciplines), and it provides one joint Doctoral program and two Master's programs in engineering.

 The school has two pilot centers for teaching basic courses in Zhejiang Province, two provincial engineering centers, six R&D centers and more than 40 school labs and institutes of excellence.

 Students

 At present, the number of full-time undergraduate and graduate students enrolled at ZSTU is 23,500; an additional 3500 students are in programs of adult education and further education.

+Rankings and Reputation

-Rankings
+General Rankings

-In 2020, Academic Ranking of World Universities ranked Zhejiang Sci-Tech university within the 901-1000 band globally.
+In 2025, Academic Ranking of World Universities ranked Zhejiang Sci-Tech university within the 501-600 band globally.

-Library

-In recent years, the school's required enrollment score has been among the highest of the HELs in Zhejiang province - as has been the employment rate of its students.

-Awards

-ZSTU has won over 120 research awards, among which three are national — two second awards of the National Scientific and Technological Invention Award and one second award of the National Scientific and Technological Progress Award — and over 20 are provincial or ministerial.

-It has research funds of more than 110 million yuan.